MicrosoftDocs/terminal/TerminalDocs/command-line-arguments.md

 ### Target a specific window

 > [!IMPORTANT]
-> The `--window,-w` parameter accepts window names only in [Windows Terminal Preview](https://aka.ms/terminal-preview).
+> The ability for the `--window,-w` parameter to accept window names is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 Below are examples of how to target specific windows using the `--window,-w` option.